openshift/source-to-image/docs/cli.md

 * `http(s)://path_to_scripts_dir` - URL to a directory where the STI scripts are located

-Additionally we allow specifying the location of both scripts and sources inside the image prior executing the `assemble` script with `--location` flag or `STI_LOCATION` environment variable set inside the image.
+Additionally we allow specifying the location of both scripts and sources inside the image prior executing the `assemble` script with `--location` flag or `io.openshift.sti.location` label set inside the image.
 The expected value of this flag is absolute and existing path inside the image, if none is specified the default value of `/tmp` is being used.
 In case of both of these specified the `--location` flag takes precedence over the environment variable.

-**NOTE**: In case where the scripts are already placed inside the image (using `--scripts` or `STI_SCRIPTS_URL` with value `image:///path/in/image`) then this value applies only to sources and artifacts.
+**NOTE**: In case where the scripts are already placed inside the image (using `--scripts` or `io.openshift.sti.scripts-url` with value `image:///path/in/image`) then this value applies only to sources and artifacts.

 #### Example Usage